h2r/ein/README.md

 ```

 ## Cached Training
+Warning: at the moment you cannot cache G pose models.
+So make sure that if you are using G pose models
+you are always adding them to cache rather than including them in the cache.

 If you have a reasonable number of training examples, it can take a long time (>30 minutes) to cluster
 the BoW vocabulary.
 If you are only adding more examples to existing categories (or if you are adding a
 simple object to an already diverse set of objects), you may want to use an a previously trained vocabulary